Alstom delivers 100th 12,000 hp electric locomotive to Indian Railways within a year

-New Delhi, April 30 (IANS) Almost six years after Alstom signed a contract ro provide 800 fully electric locomotives to India, the company on Friday said that it has delivered the 100th electric locomotive of 12,000 HP to Indian Railways, built in one of India's largest integrated greenfield manufacturing facilities and the country's most powerful made-in-India electric locomotive.
+New Delhi: Almost six years after Alstom signed a contract ro provide 800 fully electric locomotives to India, the company on Friday said that it has delivered the 100th electric locomotive of 12,000 HP to Indian Railways, built in one of India's largest integrated greenfield manufacturing facilities and the country's most powerful made-in-India electric locomotive.

 Speaking on this milestone, Alain SPOHR, Managing Director, Alstom India said, "I am pleased to mention that despite challenges posed by Covid-19, we have been able to successfully manufacture and deliver 100 e-Locos to the Indian Railways in less than a year."